 What is Christianity?

-Christianity is a following of Christ, an association with Christ that involves a relationship leading to studentship and religious expression (a living out of what is learned).
+Christianity is first and foremost a relationship with Jesus, which leads to studentship from him, and then to a life lived based on everything that is learned.
 Not one or the other, but all of them, equally and altogether.

 Check this out: Jesus says, “Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, then I will come into him and will dine with him, and he with me (Rev.3:20 WEB).
 The relationship begins.